The house is crafted in a manner to allow for private rooms indoor and outdoor.

 Two key outdoor spaces are employed.
-One to the west at first floor level via a balcony which kitchen, dining and lounge open on to, which has solid balustrading to provide a sense of enclosure from the road.
-A second area is provided between the living wing and the rear master wing, enclosed from view of neighbouring houses, cupped with cedar walls which integrate with the house forms.
+One to the west at first floor level via a balcony onto which kitchen, dining and lounge open out.
+It has solid balustrading to provide a sense of enclosure from the road.

-We had over 5km of horizontal cedar to install and we still delivered the job on time.
-The entrance looks understated, with a stone feature which the upper level sits on and is anchored to.
-What you don’t see is the huge veranda cantilever that we installed on the front of the building.
+Over 5km of horizontal cedar is installed around the facade.
+The entrance looks understated, with a stone feature that the upper level sits on and is anchored to.